bjornsturmberg/NumBAT/docs/source/intro.rst

 in September 2017.

 NumBAT is open-source software and the authors welcome additions to the code.
-Details for how to contribute are available in :numref:`chap-install-label`.
+Details for how to contribute are available in :numref:`sec-contribute-label`.

 Development team